-Category Two: Students contracted from a public district to any education agency that is not a public district.
-Some examples of education agencies that are not considered to be a public district include but are not limited to the following: Interim programs-schools (Rule 18), approved special education service providers, court-appointed placements, ESU programs, and temporary out-of-school placements.
+Category Two: Any student contracted from a public district to any education agency that is not a public district remains the responsibility of the public district.
+Some examples of education agencies that are not considered to be public districts include, but are not limited to, the following: interim programs-schools (Rule 18), approved special education service providers, court-appointed placements, ESU programs, and temporary out-of-school placements.